 Not having to peel the nectarines for this cobbler not only gets the cobbler in the oven quicker but the nectarine skins are chock full of fiber and vitamin C.

 This is absolutely my go-to cobbler recipe.
 What I love most about it is you don't have to cook the filling before baking and you don't have to cut in the butter into the crust mixture.
 You just pour the batter over the fruit and butter and the buttery crust rises to the top as it bakes!

-How do I make nectarine cobbler?
+How do I make nectarine or peach cobbler?

 Melt butter in the oven.
 Measure flour and sugar, then, milk, and vanilla.
 Slice the peaches (I use peaches, too) or nectarines and toss with flour and sugar mixture.